Your Goal: Aware of one breath point, free from subtle dullness.

 Meditative unification is beneficial in all ways and each degree of meditative unification has its own benefits.

-The only downside is that certain types of mediative unification shut down the functioning of the mind and the six sense fields, so while they are beneficial to calm and tranquility, they can hinder insight which requires the six sense fields to be observed function habitually.
+The only downside is that certain types of meditative unification shut down the functioning of the mind and the six sense fields, so while they are beneficial to calm and tranquility, they can hinder insight which requires the six sense fields to be observed function habitually.

 Question: What specifically can be done to cultivate this enlightenment factor?